The Indian Cave, Middle Caicos.

 Like nearly all sinkholes and caves found in the Turks and Caicos, Indian Cave was created by what is called the Karst process: the slow action of slightly acidic rainwater dissolving the soft limestone as it drained to the water table.

 Indian Cave will delight nature enthusiasts.
-Barn owls, bats, Cuban crows, yellow-crowned night herons, and anis often visit the area, and giant blue land crabs make their home in the soft damp floor of the cave.
+Barn owls, bats, Cuban crows, yellow-crowned night herons, and smooth-billed anis often visit the area, and giant blue land crabs make their home in the soft damp floor of the cave.
 Along with many native plants, papaya trees, and the short-leaved fig grow at this formation.

 Due to the ease of access and no entry fee, Indian Cave is definitely worth a quick visit.